 - North Carolina’s homebuying process is similar to other states where a settlement agent (who is usually an attorney or representative from a title company) is used to consummate the transaction and prepare all the closing documents.

-- In North Carolina, buyer and seller often consummate the transaction at the same closing (or 'settlement') table.
+- In North Carolina, buyers and sellers often consummate the transaction at the same closing (or ‘settlement’) table.

 - North Carolina is unique in that there is generally no separate inspection contingency or loan contingency, but simply a due diligence period within which a buyer can walk away for any reason (and after which they cannot, even if their loan application gets rejected).

 - North Carolina has its own environmental features that influence which inspections get performed, such as termite inspections (a.k.a. wood infestation inspections).

 Part 1: Disclosures, due diligence, and title

 These are the initial tasks once a buyer is in contract, and are most often done in parallel to Part 2: The mortgage process:

 - An offer is accepted by the seller and a contract is signed.